lammona/christmas-challenge-2024/README.md

 Tickets:
 UI
-T1: Create Main Page
+T1: Create Main Page and link the following
-    - index.html
+    - index.html✅
-    - scripts.js
+    - script.js✅
-    - styles.css
+    - style.css✅
 create title and 2 buttons:
-button1- recipe
+button1- recipe ✅
-button2- my favourites
+button2- my favourites✅

 T2: Recipe section(when button1 is clicked)
 -when clicked on button "recipe" title, list of ingriedients, instructions and picture will appear